-Infectious Disease Fellowships
+Infectious Disease Fellowship

 Training Infectious Diseases Experts

-Beth Israel Deaconess Medical Center (BIDMC) Division of Infectious Diseases offers a Infectious Diseases Fellowship Program to train future leaders in Infectious Diseases who excel in clinical care, research and education.
-The resources and mentorship available to our fellow trainees throughout BIDMC and our Harvard affiliations are unparalleled and we have close scholarship oversight and advising to ensure fellows accomplish highly successful and productive research endeavors throughout their fellowships and are ultimately prepared to build careers in clinical or basic science research as independently funded investigators.
+Beth Israel Deaconess Medical Center (BIDMC) Division of Infectious Diseases offers an Infectious Diseases Fellowship Program to train future leaders in Infectious Diseases who excel in clinical care, research and education.
+The resources and mentorship available to our fellow trainees throughout BIDMC and our Harvard affiliations are unparalleled and we have close scholarship oversight and advising to ensure fellows accomplish highly successful and productive research endeavors throughout their fellowships and are ultimately prepared to build academic ID careers in clinical or basic science research as independently funded investigators.

-For trainees interested in careers in medical education research or leadership, our affiliation with the BIDMC Shapiro Institute for Medical Education and the Fellows’ Clinician Educator Track provides unique opportunities for fellow trainees to develop careers as national and international leaders in Infectious Disease medical education.
-Additionally, our program curriculum offers training opportunities in various areas including adult and pediatric infectious diseases, research and healthcare epidemiology.
-Above all, our program aims to produce innovators in infectious diseases science and research and master clinicians who are respected for their clinical skills, knowledge and compassionate patient care.
+For trainees interested in careers in medical education research or leadership, our affiliation with the BIDMC Shapiro Institute for Medical Education and the Department of Medicine Fellows’ Clinician Educator Track provides unique opportunities for fellow trainees to develop careers as national and international leaders in Infectious Disease medical education.

 In our fully ACGME accredited fellowship, our fellows care for an extremely diverse patient population with a broad and complex spectrum of infectious diseases, including infections related to bone-marrow and solid organ transplantation, cancer therapies, diabetes complications, HIV, other immunocompromising conditions and therapies, surgical procedures, implants and prosthetic devices.
-Various fellowship ambulatory infectious diseases training opportunities at Cambridge Health Alliance, Dimock Community Health Center, Harvard Vanguard Medical Associates, Outer Cape Health Services, and Fenway Community Health Center further expand fellow opportunities to care for patients from the LGBTQ+ community and diverse ethnic backgrounds as well as people struggling with substance use disorders, low health literacy, and food or housing insecurity.
+Various fellowship ambulatory infectious diseases training opportunities at Cambridge Health Alliance, Dimock Community Health Center, Outer Cape Health Services, and Fenway Community Health Center further expand fellow opportunities to care for patients from the LGBTQ+ community and diverse ethnic backgrounds as well as people struggling with substance use disorders, low health literacy, and food or housing insecurity.

-In our Infectious Diseases Fellowship, we create the space for our learners to follow their passions, shape their educational experiences, and become the infectious diseases clinicians, scientists and educators that they hope to become.
+In our Infectious Diseases Fellowship, we create the space for our learners to follow their passions, shape their educational experiences, and become the infectious diseases clinicians, scientists, and educators that they hope to become.

 Interested applicants should take our Infectious Diseases Fellowship Video Tour.